vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 The myth of the wedding of Śiva and Pārvatī is well known to Indologists

-from many Sanskrit texts as well as from numerous works of arṭ 7 It is all the more suprising that the version of this myth that occurs in the printed texts of the Brahmapurāṇa \(abbreviated as BrP; in the critical apparatus siglum Bpur\), Liṅgapurāṇa \(abbreviated as LiP\) and the Māheśvarakhaṇd

-. a of the vulgate
+from many Sanskrit texts as well as from numerous works of arṭ 7 It is all the more suprising that the version of this myth that occurs in the printed texts of the Brahmapurāṇa \(abbreviated as BrP; in the critical apparatus siglum Bpur\), Liṅgapurāṇa \(abbreviated as LiP\) and the Māheśvarakhaṇḍa of the vulgate

 Skandapurāṇa \(abbreviated as MKh; in the critical apparatus siglum Mkh\), in which Pārvatī is allowed to choose her husband in a svayaṁvara, has attracted